MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/installation-configuration/production/server-configuration/index.md

 * If MobileFirst Server communicates directly with devices, the steps to enable TLS V1.2 depend on whether your application serveris Apache Tomcat, WebSphere® Application Server Liberty profile, or WebSphere Application Server full profile.

 ### Apache Tomcat
-1. Confirm that the Java™ Runtime Environment (JRE) supports TLS V1.2.
+1. Confirm that the Java Runtime Environment (JRE) supports TLS V1.2.
     Ensure that you have one of the following JRE versions:
     * Oracle JRE 1.7.0_75 or later
     * Oracle JRE 1.8.0_31 or later